Rani-s123/contentstackprojectfigmaplugin/README.md

 2. **Image-to-Figma Converter**: Converts images into editable Figma layers, bringing external visuals seamlessly into your Figma project.

-3. **Prompt-to-Figma Design Generator**: Powered by the **RAG (Retrieval-Augmentation-Generation)** model:
+3. **Prompt-to-Figma Design Generator**: Powered by **OpenAI** and the **RAG (Retrieval-Augmentation-Generation)** model:
-   - **Retrieval**: Pulls relevant information from a knowledge base to enrich the design context.
+   - **Retrieval**: Uses OpenAI to retrieve relevant data from a knowledge base to enrich the design context.
    - **Augmentation**: Combines retrieved data with Figma’s design capabilities.
-   - **Generation**: Produces a Figma design based on the prompt, making it both contextually accurate and informed by real-time information.
+   - **Generation**: Produces a Figma design based on the prompt, making it both contextually accurate and dynamically informed by real-time information.

 For the complete code, visit the [GitHub repository](https://github.com/Rani-s123) and check out my portfolio for more projects: [Portfolio](https://rani-s123.github.io/portofolia/).